 Co-working Spaces in Shopping Centres

-Remote working creates a new market for shopping centres.
+Remote working is creating a new market for shopping centres, with co-working spaces popping up around the world.

 Having the freedom to tailor your working hours to suit your lifestyle while being able to work from just about any location is the modern-day dream.
 A study released by Zug, a Swiss serviced office provider, last year found that 70% of people worldwide work from home at least once a week while ONS estimates that 50% of workers in the UK will work remotely by 2020.